Simple Query Protocol entry points and the cancellation helpers built on top of them.

 Timeout recovery for a connection whose last request may have left the protocol out of sync.
 Schedules a best-effort CancelRequest via cancelNoWait, marks the connection csClosed so it cannot be reused, and raises PgTimeoutError with reason.

-Under asyncdispatch this is the only safe recovery path: the inner future keeps running in the background after wait() fires, and may still write to the socket.
-Reusing the connection would interleave its stale write with a new request and corrupt the protocol stream. chronos cancels the inner future properly, but we still invalidate unconditionally — the server may have processed the request partially and the cached session state (prepared statements, portals, transaction status) is no longer reliable.
+Under asyncdispatch the inner future keeps running in the background after wait() times out (see wait()'s onOrphan hook in async_backend).
+Reusing the connection would interleave its stale write with a new request and corrupt the protocol stream, so we mark csClosed unconditionally — the server may have processed the request partially and the cached session state (prepared statements, portals, transaction status) is no longer reliable.

 proc len(qr: QueryResult): int {.inline, ...raises: [], tags: [], forbids: [].}